Hematology

 Enhanced patient engagement

-- More time per patient compared with large international centers
+More time per patient compared with large international centres

-Unlike highly subspecialized international roles, you'll maintain a broad and rewarding clinical scope:
+Unlike highly subspecialised international roles, you'll maintain a broad and rewarding clinical scope:

-- Manage complex tertiary cases including transplantation and acute leukemia
+Manage complex tertiary cases including transplantation and acute leukaemia

-- Participate in on-call rosters covering comprehensive hematology care rather than narrow subspecialty consultation
+Participate in on-call rosters covering comprehensive hamatology care rather than narrow subspecialty consultation

 This breadth is particularly valued by North American-trained specialists seeking a return to holistic clinical medicine.